A multigenerational vacation at Grand Velas Riviera Maya offers flexibility for family members of different ages.

 Disclosure: Our stay at Grand Velas Riviera Maya was hosted by the property but any opinions expressed in this post are our own.

 - My first fish pedicure: An underwater adventure in Riviera Maya

 - World’s best breakfast: Fruit plate at Grand Velas Riviera Maya

-*Read more about the delicious food at Grand Velas Riviera Maya on Sand in My Suitcase.
+Read more about Grand Velas Resorts in Mexico.